feureau/Small-Scripts/GPT Prompts/monologue_maker_claude.md

 **Technique 4 — Varying sentence energy:** Fast and loose sections, slow and deliberate sections, genuinely funny moments, genuinely heavy moments.
 This variation must be built into the text itself through paragraph length and clause density — not only indicated in delivery notes.

 **Technique 5 — Giving the listener something to do:** Occasional moments that make the listener feel like they're in the room — a brief aside, a shared observation, a moment where the speaker clearly finds something delightful or infuriating.
-The listener should feel occasionally like a participant not a recipient.

 **Technique 6 — Humor that serves the argument:** Observations that are both funny and true, where laughing at the observation means accepting the point it makes.
 The humor is the argument, not decoration around it.
-Identify the moments in the source material where this is possible and use them.

-**Technique 7 — The creator's native humor mechanics:** Every comedic moment in the script must use a technique documented in Step 3 A9.
-Generic humor techniques are not permitted — they produce humor that is funny in the abstract but wrong for this specific voice.
+**Technique 7 — The creator's native humor mechanics:** Every comedic moment must use a named technique from A9.
+Generic humor is prohibited.
 Before writing any comedic moment, identify which A9 technique it uses.
-If you cannot name the technique, the joke is foreign to the creator's voice and must be rebuilt or cut.
+If you cannot name it, the joke is foreign to this voice and must be rebuilt or cut.
+The script application targets for each technique were identified in Step 4 — use those.

-Pay particular attention to Technique 2 (The Fully Committed Roleplay).
-For this creator, the length of the analogy or impression is itself the comedic mechanism.
-An analogy that runs for five lines when two would have made the point is not a mistake — it is the joke.
-The script must include at least one moment that commits to that duration.
-Do not cut it short because it feels long.
-That feeling is the signal it is working.
+For Technique 2 (The Fully Committed Roleplay) specifically: the length is the joke.
+See A9 for the full rule.
+The script must include at least one moment running at full Technique 2 duration.
+Do not cut it short.

-**Self-narration requirement:** This creator always narrates their own process of discovery — "I looked into this," "the more I looked into it," "I could not find it with original audio."
-This is documented as a required pattern in Step 3 A7.
-The script must preserve it throughout.
-The speaker should sound like someone who found these things out and is now telling you what they found — not a removed narrator presenting established facts.
-Every major revelation should carry the energy of someone who discovered it, not someone who always knew it.
+**Self-narration:** This creator narrates their own discovery process throughout — see A7 for native phrases.
+The speaker should sound like someone who found these things out and is now telling you what they found.
+Every major revelation carries the energy of discovery, not the register of established fact.

-**The personality-to-argument ratio:** The ratio established in Step 3 A8 (35% personality, 65% argument) must be maintained throughout the script.
-Mark where personality moments fall in the spoken starting points table before writing — don't leave them to emerge naturally, because they won't.
+**Personality-to-argument ratio:** Mark personality moments in the spoken starting points table before writing at the 35/65 ratio from A8.
+Do not leave them to emerge naturally — they won't.

 ---